 BA Hon (Ed), MA (Soc Studies), PhD (History)

-Dr Daniel Chua is Executive Director and Head of Curriculum at Cognitus Academy.
 Before founding Cognitus Academy, he was a teacher and Head of Department at Saint Hilda’s Primary School.
-Since leaving the Ministry of Education (MOE), he has earned a PhD in history from the Australian National University (ANU) and taught Bachelor, Masters and Doctoral students in Australia and Singapore.
+Since leaving the Ministry of Education (MOE), he has earned a PhD in history from the Australian National University (ANU) and taught Bachelor, Masters and Doctoral students in Australia and Singapore

-A scholar of Southeast Asia, Dr Chua comments on regional affairs such as the South China Sea disputes, ASEAN and regional politics.
-He is currently adjunct fellow at NTU and serves as a consultant to MOE's Curriculum Planning and Development Division.
-He was also adjunct lecturer at the National Institute of Education (NIE) where he conducted pedagogy courses for trainee teachers.
-He continues to teach undergraduate and post-graduate courses at NTU.
+A scholar of Southeast Asia, Dr. Chua comments on regional affairs such as the South China Sea disputes, ASEAN and regional politics.
+He is currently an adjunct fellow at NTU and serves as a consultant to MOE’s Curriculum Planning and Development Division.

 Led by Dr Chua, Cognitus Academy brings together a team of dedicated teachers with rich experience and deep expertise in teaching English in MOE schools.